 The Plan has two sub committees, the Governance and Communications Committee and the Investment and Funding Committee.
-Both of these met four times (2020: four) during the year.
+Both met four times (2021: four) during the year.

-The Trustee has met four times (2020: four) during the year.
+The Trustee has met four times (2021: four) during the year.

-During the year, the Trustee made the decision to change administrators from Mercer Limited to Buck Consultants Limited and the transition took place on 20 September 2021.
+The Trustee made the decision to change administrators from Mercer Limited to Buck Consultants Limited in 2021 and the transition took place on 20 September 2021.